The Relativity Revolution

 Another astounding aspect of this first paper on relativity was that it presented a complete theory.
 In its few pages the paper contained a self-consistent theory without mistakes or any need for extension.
 Within it was all that was necessary to place physics on a new path in the twentieth century.
 The paper defined two axioms

 the velocity of light is always a constant

 all uniform motion is relative.

-The whole theory is based on these two axioms.
-Most of what is presented in this course over the following weeks shall be derived directly from these axioms, and it is the objective of this course to illustrate many of the effects that result from them.
+The entire theory is based on these two axioms.
+Most of what will be presented in this course over the following weeks shall be derived directly from these axioms, and it is the objective of this course to illustrate many of the effects that result from them.
 For example, Einstein eventually derived his most famous equation E = mc2 from these axioms.
-This equated mass with energy, and cleared the way to explaining how the interior of a star, like our Sun, can create enormous energies for billions of years.
-However these axioms are restrictive in the extent of natural processes they can explain.
-Soon after publishing his Special Theory of Relativity Einstein started work on a more general theory.
-It took him a further ten years work.
-This theory took into account the effects of acceleration and gravity.
-He called it the General Theory of Relativity.
-It was a theory that could be used to explain the precession of Mercury's orbit.
-Today in astronomy General Relativity is a constant companion when trying to explain the nature of the cosmos and the path of light through it.
+This equats mass with energy, and cleared the way to explaining how the interior of a star, such as our Sun, can create enormous amounts of energy for billions of years.
+However these axioms are restrictive in the extent of the set of natural processes they can explain.
+Soon after publishing his theory of special relativity Einstein started work on a more general theory.
+It took him a further ten years to complete this work.
+This new theory took considered the effects of acceleration and gravity.
+He called it the general relativity.
+It was a theory that could be used to explain the precession of Mercury's orbit, for example.
+Today in astronomy general relativity is a constant companion when trying to explain the nature of the cosmos and the path of light through it.
 It is essential when explaining the time dilation effects of a black hole, and the orbits of neutron stars.
-We would not have GPS without the General Theory of Relativity.
+We would not have GPS without the General Theory of relativity.